How to do Christmas dinner on a budget

-If you're running low on oven space serve up the majority and then hand round the Yorkshire puddings after they're cooked – they only take a few minutes to heat.
+If you're running low on oven space, serve up the majority, and then chuck the Yorkshire puddings in and serve them up once they're cooked.
+They only take a few minutes to heat.

-If you're making your own gravy, just pour the juices from the meat into a pan, whisk in some flour to thicken, and bring to simmer with the water you used for the peas.
-Add a stock cube and some gravy browning (optional) for colour.
+If you're making gravy from scratch, take the leftover juices from the bottom of the dish you cooked the meat in and pour them into a pan.
+Whisk in a bit of flour to thicken, bring to a simmer with the water you used for the peas and add a stock cube.

 Now you've got your shopping list and recipe ideas for a cheap Christmas lunch, all you need are some funny hats, terrible dad jokes and someone throwing a wobbly.
 Merry Christmas!